-Complete and submit our Application for Admission or Apply Online.
-Your acceptance letter will include your student ID.
+Complete and submit our Application for Admission or apply online.
+An acceptance letter will be mailed and will include your student ID.
 Keep it secure!

 Contact: Office of Student Services • One Stop Area 304-710-3060 or 866-676-5533 • admissions@mctc.edu